WoodyLinwc/Banking-System/README.md

 No need to store session state on the server, making the system stateless and scalable.
 Passwords prove who you are (authentication), but JWTs can also handle what you can do (authorization).

+OpenAPI: Think of it as the "what" — the specification that defines how APIs should be described.
+Swagger: Think of it as the "how" — the tools and ecosystem that help you work with OpenAPI.
+If you're starting with API design and documentation today, you'll primarily use OpenAPI as the standard, likely supported by Swagger tools.

 Service Layer & User Management: